meghnalal/4meggy/README.md

 ---
 13. Describe a time you improved a DevOps process without being asked.
+### 🟥 Situation
+So we used poetry to install python depency process, I noticed it was slow and the images were heavier.
+### 🟧 Action
+moved from poetry to uv brought it in as a quality ticket

+### 🟩 Process Fix

+### 🟦 Learning Takeaway

+---
 14. Describe a conflict with a developer.
 How did you resolve it?

 15. What’s a recent DevOps tool you learned and why?

+16. Why Goldman Sach?
+### 🟥 Honest answer
+To be honest what exites me about are the technical challanges that a finance company faces and the engineering culture.
+You are a company almost built entirely on inhouse software which alongside responsability, also brings room for inhouse innovations, automation and custom products tailored to internal and external customers.
+What exites is the scale of which you have to build the tech behind it as it needs to be secure fast and complaint since we dealing with customer trust and or money

 ---